CongThNguyen/CongThNguyen/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Below you may find both personal and Master's degree related projects that I have done in spare time and in my study.
+Below you may find both personal and Master's degree related projects that I have done in spare time or during my study.